douglasrizzo/catsim/sphinx/api/techniques/estimation/warm-wle.md

 Warm's estimator maximizes a weighted likelihood proportional to the square root of Fisher information times the ordinary likelihood.
-In the closed-form approximation planned here, the estimate is expressed as an MLE plus a bias
+In the closed-form approximation used here, the estimate is expressed as an MLE plus a bias
 correction:

 $$